emacsorphanage/helm-themes/README.md

 `helm-themes.el` provides Emacs themes selection with helm interface.

-Persistent action can set theme temporary.
+You can set theme temporary by persistent action.

 ## Screenshot